 More than just language

-Something to understand about keigo is that it is more than just another part of the Japanese language – it is deeply engrained in the culture and society too.
+Something to understand about keigo is that it is more than just another part of the Japanese language – it is deeply ingrained in the culture and society too.

 While it might be normal to use casual language within reason to a stranger or superior in Western cultures, this is considered rude in Japan, where it is extremely important to show politeness, humility and formality.
 This is the culture of respect that permeates throughout Japanese culture.
 Status and hierarchy are important even in modern Japanese society, which is deeply influenced by Japan’s feudal history.